funwithflutter/lit_firebase_auth/README.md

 * Github
 * Twitter

-**NOTE:** Apple requires Apple sign in to be enalbed if any other third-party sign-in option is used.
+**NOTE:** Apple requires Apple sign in to be enabled if any other third-party sign-in option is used.

 These need to be enabled in the `LitAuthInit` widget.
 ```dart